The Game Developer's Guide to Digital Marketing

 You’ve got your strategy all planned out, but now you need to make sure you’ve got everything in place to achieve your goals.
 Being broad will not help you do this.
 You’ll need to plan everything down to the last detail to ensure you’re performing as effectively as possible.

-For example, you’ll want to go further than saying “I want to increase traffic to my site”.
-Instead consider saying “I will place CTAs on my social media posts to increase my click-through rate”.
+For example, you’ll want to go further than saying “I want to increase my number of players”.
+Instead consider saying “I will place CTAs on my social media posts to increase my click-through rate to my app store page”.
 This is an easy thing to check off, yet it still exists as part of your overall goal.

 You know your marketing mix and what you want to get out of it.
 It’s up to you to make sure you’re meeting your goals every step of the way.

 How do you know if your strategy is working if you’re not tracking it?
-Analytics are essential for your business to make informed decisions.
-You need to know how your digital output is performing to see if you’re reaching your business goals and audience, achieving your desired ROI, and also to determine where you need to update your marketing strategy.
+Analytics are essential for your studio to make informed decisions.
+You need to know how your digital output is performing to see if you’re reaching your business goals and players, achieving your desired returns, and also to determine where you need to update your marketing strategy.

 But none of the above will work without content.

 So, what is content marketing?
-It focuses on the creation and execution of material that will attract a specific audience and encourage them to become qualified leads that your brand can rely on.
+It focuses on the creation and execution of material that will attract a specific audience and encourage them to become qualified leads that your game can rely on.

 The type of content you create is up to you and your business goals.
-You could focus on copy for your blog, attractive images for your social media pages or informative videos for your YouTube channel.
-Like all of your marketing methods, it needs to prove to your audience that you’re a business that they can trust when they have a problem that you can solve.
+You could focus on copy for your blog, attractive images for your social media pages or gameplay videos for your YouTube channel.
+Like all of your marketing methods, it needs to prove to your players that you’re a business that they can trust when they have a problem that you can solve.

 But it’s not enough to simply create material and hope it will succeed.
 You need to ensure it’s optimized to rank well on search engines and appear when certain keywords are used.
 Look into SEO and how to improve your ranking so you’re not wasting your time.

-You’ll also need to advertise your brand.
+You’ll also need to advertise your game.
 What you want to invest in is up to you so let’s dive into a couple of common options you could look at for your business.

-Search engine advertising lets you display your web pages amongst the results that appear when certain keywords are typed into search engines.
+Search engine advertising lets you display your game amongst the results that appear when certain keywords are typed into search engines.
 Where you appear is based on an auction system in which advertisers bid on keywords related to their content.
-Look into your keyword choices, see where your company could exist that has little competition and get your advertisement to rank higher at a cheaper price.
+Look into your keyword choices, see where your company could exist that has little competition and get your ad to rank higher at a cheaper price.

 Social media ads are part of display ads, but you can also create ads through the platforms themselves.
 Sponsor your posts, set up campaigns and choose different ad sets to appeal to different audiences.
 There are many different platforms, methods and audiences on social media so you should be investing in it to get ahead.